-Why These Polenta Fries Are Awesome
+🧑🏻🍳 Why My Polenta Fries Are Better!

 - I use chicken stock instead of water (more flavorful)